 The number of votes a candidate receives is inherently a random and uncertain quantity.
 We need to somehow estimate the likely distribution of preferences on election day based on the available polls at any point in time.
 This is what such an estimation looks like:

-This is an example plot which shows our estimation for Hillary Clinton’s national preferences in the first days of September (the approach for estimating state preferences is identical).
+This is an example plot which shows our estimation for Hillary Clinton’s national preferences in the first days of September.
+The approach for estimating state preferences is identical.
 The circles show the poll results and their colors indicate the poll sample size.
-The thick line shows the expected percentage of voters for Clinton.
-The shaded area around the line represents the range of most probable values (the variance) according to our predictor—the ones closer to the line being more probable than the ones further away.
+The thick line shows the expected (mean) percentage of voters for Clinton.
+The shaded area around the line represents the range of most probable values (the variance) according to our predictor — the ones closer to the line being more probable than the ones further away.

 Estimating future voter preferences

 We model the evolution of the preferences as Gaussian processes.
 The details of this part of the analysis are quite advanced, however.
-I haven’t introduced all the mathematical machinery necessary for explaining them in my previous posts, so I’m going to write another post dedicated specifically to the technicalities of our analysis.
 For now, what you need to know is that our model is capable of detecting trends in the poll results and uses them to estimate candidate preferences in future time points.

-The state demographic data is used to transfer information between states.
+We use the state demographic data to transfer information between states.
 We use the following information (per state) to calculate a similarity matrix between all states: